Yoav666s/dnd-wiki/collections/_classes/nornfeld/magician/escapologist.md

 ---

 # Escape Artist
 Starting at 3rd level, you have advantage on Strength (Athletics) and Dexterity (Acrobatics) checks you make to end the grappled condition on yourself.
-Additionally, you gain proficiency with Thieve's Tools.
+Additionally, you gain proficiency with thieves' tools.
 If you already have this proficiency, you gain expertise.

 # Underwater Training
 Starting at 3rd level, you can hold your breath for a number of minutes equal to your Constitution modifier plus your proficiency bonus.
 Additionally, you gain a swimming speed equal to your walking speed.

-#
+# Boundless Performance
 Starting at 6th level, you learn the following trick.

 **Elegant Escape.** You can expend a Trickery die to take the disengage action as a bonus action, rolling it.
 Your speed is increased by the number rolled times 5 until the end of your turn.